mollymarieblakemore/Satiety-and-Macronutrients/README.md

 Evidence suggests possible non-linear relationship with a breakpoint of ~120 kcal/100g.

 ## Reproducibility
-This project is structured for reproducibility using relative file paths and a standard analysis workflow.
-All scripts can be run from the project root directory.
+This project is structured for reproducibility as all scripts can be run in R.

 ## Author
 Molly Blakemore